contactandyc/another-c-library/2_timing.md

 The following code is found in <i>illustrations/2_timing/11_timer</i>

 This timer object is done and is ready to be reused.
 In C, all of your functions share the same namespace.
 If another project has a function named timer_init, there will be a conflict.
 Projects typically adopt a package prefix in addition to the object prefix to prevent conflicts.
-For this project, we will use ac (standard template library alternative).
+For this project, we will use ac (another c library).

 My rules for adding the prefix are:
 ```